golang/tools/internal/mcp/design/design.md

 }
 ```

-ServerSessions have access to a `slog.Logger` that writes to the client.
-A call to
+Server sessions have a field `Logger` holding a `slog.Logger` that writes to the client session.
-a log method like `Info` is translated to a `LoggingMessageNotification` as
+A call to a log method like `Info` is translated to a `LoggingMessageNotification` as
 follows:

 - The attributes and the message populate the "data" property with the